GoogleChrome/web.dev/src/site/content/en/fast/compress-images/index.md

 * 40,000 bytes / 1024 = 39 KB

 {% Aside %}
-Note: As an aside, regardless of the image format used to transfer the data from the server to the client, when the image is decoded by the browser, each pixel always occupies 4 bytes of memory.
+As an aside, regardless of the image format used to transfer the data from the server to the client, when the image is decoded by the browser, each pixel always occupies 4 bytes of memory.
 This can be an important constraint for large images and devices which do not have a lot of available memory